sudeep-23-11/Code-Store/System Design/HLD/DistributedSystems.md

     * Causal = all nodes must follow ordering of related events
     * Read your Writes = client read its lastest write
     * Monotonic = order of read write is always same for one client
+* CAP Theorem
+    * distributed systems can have at most two of these properties
+    * consistency, availability, partition tolerance